AlpacaTravel/embed-toolkit/docs/react.md

 </h2>
 <br/>

-Alpaca Toolkit comes with React bindings and supporting CJS/ES modules.
+Alpaca Toolkit is available on NPM and comes with typescript types and supporting CJS/ES modules.

 - Observe events such as indicated or selected features with corresponding data
 - Trigger events, such as selecting on indicating elements on the embed